redis-developer/redis-polygon-search-trains-demo/README.md

 * `city`: The name of the city that the station is located in.
 * `county`: The name of the county that the station is located in.

-If you'd like to see the raw data
+If you'd like to see the raw data for all 50 stations, take a look in the [`data/stations.json`](data/stations.json) file.

 ## How does the Demo Work?